thalesorp/thalesorp/README.md

 ### 🌱 Currently on

-I'm currently learning back-end development with Java.

-The project that I'm working on as study is: [AdoPet API](https://github.com/thalesorp/adopet-api).
+I'm currently learning back-end development with Java, using Spring Framework.
+The project that I'm working on is: [AdoPet API](https://github.com/thalesorp/adopet-api).

-Besides that, I'm also adding personal projects to public repositories, like my PowerShell tool [Shortcut Creator](https://github.com/thalesorp/Shortcut-Creator).
+Besides that, I'm also adding personal projects to public repositories, like my PowerShell tool [Shortcut Creator](https://github.com/thalesorp/Shortcut-Creator) and [Audio Manager](https://github.com/thalesorp/Audio-Manager).

 ### 📫 Reach me...